cliqz-oss/browser-f/mozilla-release/docs/bug-mgmt/processes/labels.rst

 When you close a bug, add a label indicating `the resolution <https://wiki.mozilla.org/BMO/UserGuide/BugStatuses#Resolutions>`__.

+-  ``fixed``

+   -  A change set for the bug has been landed in Mozilla-Central
+   -  A GitHub issue could be closed, but the change set has not landed so it would be still considered open from the Bugzilla point of view

 -  ``invalid``

    -  The problem described is not a bug.

+-  ``incomplete``

+   -  The problem is vaguely described with no steps to reproduce, or is a support request.

 -  ``wontfix``